NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unhampered Passage.md

 You won't allow others to restrain you.
-You can cast [[Unfettered Movement|Unfettered Movement]] on yourself as a primal innate spell once per day.
+You can cast [[Spells/Unfettered Movement|Unfettered Movement]] on yourself as a primal innate spell once per day.

 *Source: Pathfinder Player Core*
 *ORC*